-The 2020 review of the drug and alcohol policies has afforded an opportunity to continue building upon the existing drug and alcohol program.
+The 2022 review of the drug and alcohol policies has afforded an opportunity to continue building upon the existing drug and alcohol program while navigating the COVID-19 pandemic and staffing challenges from the departure of teammates (one (1) position eliminated and one (1) position vacant) with health and wellness programming expertise.
 The Biennial Report Team's review of the programs and data has helped to evaluate strengths and weaknesses of existing programs.
 It provides a renewed sense of direction and purpose for the next two (2) years.
 As mentioned in this report, the challenge faced in Colorado with marijuana laws will continue to pose a challenge to PCC students and staff.
 In an effort to address these challenges, the College's mission will be to continue working diligently to improve programming and educate the community on the impact of this drug.
-The College will continue to streamline its drug and alcohol policies as a catalyst to promote a positive impact on students, staff, faculty, and community members.
+The College will continue to streamline its drug and alcohol policies as a catalyst to promote a positive impact on students, staff, faculty, and guests of the College.